AignerZar/Fortgeschrittenen_Praktikum_2/Cherenkov_Effect/README.md

 7.4 Subtask 3: Angular Dependence of Cosmic Rays: Auswertung_Aufgabe_3.ipynb

-Note: For the Subtask 2 (Detection of Muons with the Cherenkov Effect), additional codefiles are used to computationally compute the differences, whereas file
+For the Subtask 2 (Detection of Muons with the Cherenkov Effect), additional codefiles are used to computationally compute the differences, whereas file "Compute_time_differences.py" can be used.

+If the codes is wished to be executed it may be necessary to adjust the pathnames.

+The following libraries are used, and may need to be downloaded beforehand: